rusefi/rusefi_documentation/Knowledge-best-practices-and-Channels.md

 # Knowledge sharing and Channels

 TL,DR: are you interested in any knowledge being indexed by google and are you interested in any knowledge outliving your rusEFI involvement?
-Are you interested in the social aspect of the rusEFI Slack/Discord lounge?
+Are you interested in the social aspect of the rusEFI Discord lounge?

 TL,DR: please post knowledge on forum and report issues at [https://github.com/rusefi/rusefi/issues](https://github.com/rusefi/rusefi/issues)